interonet/interonet/docs/Interonet_VPNRouter_Configuration_Docs.md

 sudo iptables -t nat -A POSTROUTING -s 10.255.255.0/24 -o eth0 -j MASQUERADE
 ```

 > **MISTAKE:** The following instruction is a common mistake, it would make all traffic be disguised as 202.117.15.119.
-So，the host can ping all ip address。**
+So，the virtualMachine can ping all ip address。**
 >
 > ```
 > sudo iptables -t nat -A PREROUTING -d 10.0.0.0/8 -j DNAT --to 202.117.15.119